-Electricity will always find the shortest or easiest route and you may represent it, so be careful
+Electricity will always find the shortest or easiest route and you may represent that route, so be careful!

 Fixed wiring is done in cable.
 This consists of individual conductors (wires) sheathed separately, by insulation to prevent leakage.
 The earth or "ground" wire is normally bare.
 The wires are then jointly covered by the outer sheath.
 The wires are colour coded, red for live, black for neutral and green/yellow striped for earth, where this is covered.
 Modern cables are sheathed with PVC which has an indefinite life, older cables were rubber with about 20/30 years life.
 If your home has these cables do not attempt electrical extensions with them.
 When installed, bare earth wires should be covered with an "earth sleeve" which can be bought in all sizes at an electrical store or most diy stores.

 1.5mm is most common in lighting circuits.
 When installed it must not exceed 110m in length and carries a fuse rating of 5amps.
 (6 amps if used in conjunction with a miniature circuit breaker).
 It is acceptable to run 1200 Watts on this cable, the equivalent of 12 x 100 Watt bulbs, but lighting circuits are normally run independently on each floor of your house.

 2.5mm (as above but larger) is usually used for the installation of power sockets on a ring main.
 The circuit uses a 30 amp fuse at the consumer unit (32 with a MCB).
 Cable length must not exceed 60m or 50m with an MCB.

 Three core and earth is used to interconnect switches with more than one operation:

 Flex, is simply flexible cable and is used for connecting appliances.
 The colour coding is different using brown for live, blue for neutral and green/yellow stripes for earth.